johncheetham/gshogi/README.rst

         python3 run.py

-    Install on the system
+    Install on the system (as root user)

-        sudo python3 setup.py install
+        python3 setup.py install

     run the installed version